NBKRedSpy/QM-BepInExCompatibility/README.md

 Thanks!

 # Change Log
+## 1.4.0
+* Support for non Steam versions.
+* If no custom folder is defined, searches for the game's `mods` folder and then for the Steam Workshop folder.

 ## 1.3.0

 Changed Custom path to indicate the root of a mods folder instead of expecting it to be a Steam Workshop layout.